RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 6. Click ”Next Review”

-7. For the ”Role Name” enter suggested name: ”YOUR-COMPANY-NAME-backstage-backend-role-kubernetes”
+7. For the ”Role Name” enter: ”YOUR-COMPANY-NAME-roadie-read-only-role” (note: it is important to format the role as the following: ”YOUR-COMPANY-NAME-roadie-read-only-role”.
+If you do not, the role cannot be assumed.
+This is for security reasons.)

 8. For the ”Role description” enter suggested description

 ```